-- (a) for giving effect to the objects and purposes of this Order; and - (b) for the purpose of bringing any other written law into accord with this Order.
+- (a) for giving effect to the objects and purposes of this Order; and - (b) for the purpose of bringing any other written law into accord with this Order. - 85.
+This Order is binding on the Government.

 Order binding on Government.